Arthurian Legend – Medieval Literature Laced With Truth?

 The Round Table of Arthurian Legend

-Although the Round Table is today regarded as a symbol of the chivalry, as its seats were occupied by the greatest knights of Arthur’s kingdom.
-At the time when Wace was writing his Roman de Brut , however, the Round Table was a simple solution to a complicated problem.
-Whenever Arthur held a council or feast, he would invite his knights, who sat at a table in the king’s main hall.
+Today the Round Table is regarded as a symbol of the chivalry of the time, as its seats were occupied by the greatest knights of Arthur’s kingdom.
+At the time when Wace was writing his Roman de Brut, however, the Round Table was a simple solution to a complicated problem.
+Whenever Arthur held a council or feast, he would invite his knights, who supposedly sat at a table in the king’s main hall.

 The knight who sat at the head of the table was considered to have precedence over his peers.
 Humility does not seem to be a virtue possessed by Arthur’s knights, as they all coveted this place of honor.
 On one occasion, the knights even fought over the seat.